From Naiomi Shulman, SlashFood.com: It's not often that midwestern farmers speak out against a motion picture, but the movie Food Inc.

 Documentary; now the corn industry is responding.
 Loudly.

-Bob Dickey, a farmer in Laurel, Nebraska, doesn't usually comment on the Academy's voting process, but as the chairman of the National Corn Growers Association
+Bob Dickey, a farmer in Laurel, Nebraska, doesn't usually comment on the Academy's voting process, but as the chairman of the National Corn Growers Association, he has something to say.
+"U.S. corn farmers are proud of their work," he insisted in an official NCGA response to Food Inc.

 "This film's producers don't like the steps government, the food